62 The Housing Almanac

 3.98%

-In 2013, the U.S. housing market recorded existing-home sales averaged 5.09 million, new-construction sales of 429K, and a 30-year fixed mortgage rate of 3.98%.
+In 2013, the U.S. housing market recorded existing-home sales averaged 5.09 million, new-construction sales of 429K, a median existing-home price of $197,100, and a 30-year fixed mortgage rate of 3.98%.

 By the numbers — 2013: new-home sales 429K, existing-home sales 5.09M, median existing price $197,100, 30-year mortgage rate 3.98%.